 The Board confirms that there is an ongoing process for identifying, evaluating and managing significant risks faced by the Group.
 While the Board reiterates that the risk management and systems of internal control are continuously improved in line with evolving business developments, it should also be noted that all the risk management systems and systems of internal control can only manage rather than eliminate the risks of failure to achieve business objectives.
 Therefore, these systems of internal control and risk management in the Group can only provide reasonable but not absolute assurance against all material misstatements, frauds and losses.

-The Group has invested in associated companies, SE Satu Sdn Bhd, SE Satu Pelangi Sdn Bhd and WZS Technologies Sdn Bhd.
-While the Group has board representatives in the associated companies, the Group does not have management control in their operations.
+The Group has invested in associated companies, SE Satu Sdn Bhd, SE Satu Pelangi Sdn Bhd and WZS Technologies Sdn Bhd While the Group has board representatives in the associated companies, the Group does not have management control in their operations.
 Accordingly, the associated companies have not been dealt with and considered for the purposes of this Statement.

-REVIEW OF STATEMENT ON INTERNAL CONTROL BY EXTERNAL AUDITORS
+REVIEW OF STATEMENT BY THE EXTERNAL AUDITORS

 Based on their procedures performed, the External Auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement is not prepared, in all material respect, in accordance with disclosure required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Control: Guidance for Directors of Listed Issuers as set out, nor it is factually inaccurate.
-RPG 5 does not require the External Auditors to consider whether this Statement covers all risks and controls, or to form an opinion on the adequacy and effectiveness of the Group’s risk and control system..
+AAPG 3 does not require the External Auditors to consider whether this Statement covers all risks and controls, or to form an opinion on the adequacy and effectiveness of the Group’s risk and control system.